callstack/react-native-testing-library/docs/API.md

 A method returning a `ReactTestInstance` with matching text – may be a string or regular expression.
 Throws when no matches.

+This method will join `<Text>` siblings to find matches, similarly to [how React Native handles these components](https://facebook.github.io/react-native/docs/text#containers).
+This will allow for querying for strings that will be visually rendered together, but may be semantically separate React components.

 ### `getAllByText: (text: string | RegExp)`

 A method returning an array of `ReactTestInstance`s with matching text – may be a string or regular expression.